How to prepare for a technical interview

 ~ 6min read

-Got your sights set on a coding job and you’re wondering how to prepare for the technical interview as part of the interview process?
+Got your sights set on a coding job and you’re wondering how to prepare for the technical interview?
 Firstly, congratulations on doing your research.
 The skills the interviewers are looking to assess might surprise you, so preparation is your friend!
 Read on for all you need to know.

 > What is a technical interview?